CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 These are the best gravel bikes under $2000 for men, women, racers, bikepackers, and more.

-I selected them based on in-depth market research, user reviews, and discussions with avid gravel bikers to save you time.
+I selected them based on in-depth market research, user reviews, and discussions with avid gravel bikers.
+Then, I evaluated their price-value ratios using this gravel bike scoring system.

 It may be overwhelming to orient yourself in gravel bike types if you are new to gravel biking.